Brock is gearing up for a week dedicated to mental health.

 When in-person services were suspended due to the COVID-19 pandemic, SWAC quickly responded by launching phone and video appointments, online resources, and virtual drop-in services and peer support.

-While actions like this have made Brock a leader in campus mental health, with Brock ranking first among all comprehensive universities in Canada for mental health supports in the for the third-consecutive year, the University continues to look for even better ways to support students’ mental health as the demand grows and needs change.
+While actions like this have made Brock a leader in campus mental health, with Brock ranking first among all comprehensive universities in Canada for mental health supports in the annual Maclean’s University Rankings for the third-consecutive year, the University continues to look for even better ways to support students’ mental health as the demand grows and needs change.

-Earlier this week, Brock announced it had surpassed the to support students’ mental health and well-being.
+Earlier this week, Brock announced it had surpassed the ambitious goal of raising $250,000 to support students’ mental health and well-being.
 The funding will allow the University to enhance and expand resources for students needing support.

 Now, as Bell Let’s Talk Day approaches, Brock is launching a full week of mental health initiatives to facilitate a space for open conversations about mental health and wellness, and to give the opportunity for the community to donate toward providing essential mental health support.